project-akri/akri/test/run-webhook.md

 The script uses functions (shared with `/test/run-end-to-end.py`) defined in `/test/shared_test_code.py`

 The script depends on [Python Client for Kubernetes](https://pypi.org/project/kubernetes/).
 This SDK is used by the script(s) to access Kubernetes cluster resources during the test.
-However, the shared functions use `sudo kubectl logs` through Python's `os.system` function to obtain logs.
+However, the shared functions use `kubectl logs` through Python's `os.system` function to obtain logs.

 No SDK is used for Helm.
 Helm commands are effected through Python's `os.system` function.